 Now that you’ve decided to supplement magnesium, how do you decide which one to take?
 There are so many available on the market.

 It’s a question I’ve wrestled with for years, but after trying many, many different types, I’ll share my list of best and worst types of magnesium so you can choose what works best for you.
+(Keep reading further down to narrow down types of magnesium by your particular health need.)

 The best types of magnesium